2lambda123/FRA/README.md

 in the R console.

 Importantly, during installation availability of the above packages will be verified and missing packages will be automatically installed.
+Installation of the software and R packages takes ~1-2 hours.

 ## Installation